bthakr1/bthakr1/README.md

 🔭 I’m currently working on Data Science and Machine Learning.

-❤️ Doing code projects to help myself and community.
+❤️ Love connecting Business to Technology and enjoy working on the intersection of everything BizzTech ...

 🌱 I’m currently learning Python (always Learning)